ellie-burton/smart-grocery/README.md

 Compare grocery prices across **Aldi**, **Publix**, and **Walmart** by entering a list and location.
 Uses a Streamlit UI and optional daily-basket script for longitudinal tracking.

+> **Note:** The scrapers have not been maintained since **March 11, 2026**.
+Aldi, Publix, and Walmart frequently change their site layouts and bot-detection logic, so live scraping is **not guaranteed** to still work.
+The app, analysis notebook, and report figures all run against the included `data/daily_basket_cleaned.csv`, so everything except a fresh scrape will continue to function regardless.

 ## Requirements

 - **Python 3.9+**